Loycifer/resRand.js/README.md

+This README should be complete by October 31.

 #resRand.js
 resRand.js is an easy-to-use JavaScript object for restricted randomization of experimental stimuli, controlled trials, or your large collection of rare porcelain clowns.